|EASTERN PENNSYLVANIA YOUTH FOOTBALL LEAGUE

-2023: Northampton, Palmer, Bulldogs, Allentown A's, Lower Macungie, Raiders, Forks
+2023: Northampton, South Parkland, Bulldogs, Easton, Lower Macungie, Raiders, Palmer

 2024: Emmaus, E.S.Y.C., Steelers, Allentown A’s, Nazareth, North Parkland, Forks

 1. If a regular season, elimination, play-off, or championship game should end in a tie, the tie will be resolved by a method approved by the state high school association.
 This method is known as the 10-yard line over-time procedure.
 This by-law applies to the competitive levels only.

 2. All elimination and playoff games must have a winner and cannot end in a tie.